 Notably, there are several situations in which the law gives bicyclists the right of way over motor vehicles, and bicyclists in many places are required to have lights, reflectors, and warning bells.

 Many bicycle-related accidents involve either the bicyclist or a motorist violating these rules of the road.

-A bicyclist’s violation of a traffic rule may prevent recovery for injuries in an accident, while the motorist’s violation of a traffic rule makes it much easier for the bicyclist to recover.
+A bicyclist’s violation of a traffic rule may prevent recovery from injuries in an accident, while the motorist’s violation of a traffic rule makes it much easier for the bicyclist to recover.

 Bicycles Offer Little Protection in Accidents…and thus why the injuries are so severe